javierlinked/ticketchain/README.md

 - Owner can pause the contract.
 [SECURITY]
 - Owner can unpause the contract.
 [SECURITY]
-- Contract Owner see balance of already created tokens.
+- Owner can see balance of already created tokens.
-- Other accounts can see therir balance of already bought tokens.
+- Other account can see balance of already bought tokens.
 - Owner can burn a token.
 This is the case when token is used for the show.
-But also is a TBD, as token can remain in buyer's wallet as a simple NFT memorabilia, which eventually could be sold in in future auctions.

-### Tests - CHANGE ME
+### Tests

 ```
 truffle test
 ```

 ### Directory structure

 ```
-├── packages/                              # base directory for yarn monorepo packages
-├── packages/web                           # web3 client that interacts with contract
-├── packages/contracts                     # Solidity contract and tooling
+├── client/                  # Dapp
+├── contracts/               # Truffle contracts (alternatively `contracts`)
+├── migrations/              # Truffle migrations (alternatively `migrations`)
-├── packages/contracts/test                # Solidity contract unit tests
+├── test/                    # Automated tests (alternatively `tests`)
-├── packages/contracts/hardhat.config.ts   # Truffle config
+├── truffle-config.js        # Truffle config
-├── design_pattern_decisions.md            # Design pattern decisions
-├── avoiding_common_attacks.md             # Some considered potential SWC attacks TBD
 └── README.md

 ```

 ## Public Ethereum wallet for certification

-`javierlinked.eth`
+`0x23db5E49544C5A5104316E6eE9734120F3eec357`

 ## TODO

-- [x] Migrate to ethers.js
+- [ ] Migrate to ethers.js
 - [ ] Migrate metadata of a token to a json file in infura or some other offchain solution
+- [ ] Use SafeMath.sol for arithmetic operations
 - [ ] Move Ownable to roles approach
+- [ ] Evaluate `ERC1155PresetMinterPauser`
 - [ ] evaluate gas optimizations
-- [ ] check contract with `slither`
 - [ ] Change UI to React
 - [ ] Add UI for pausable
 - [ ] Add a list for minted tokens and balance for contract owner.
-- [x] Monorepo
-- [x] Migrate to hardhat
-- [x] chage everything to typescript in contracts workspace